Psychomania: Filming

+Music

 The film's soundtrack, composed by John Cameron, was released on LP and CD in 2003 by Trunk Records.

 Cameron later said, "“I knew we needed a score that was spooky and different but had kind of a rock feeling to it and it was kind of pre-synthesizer...
 We had to use Shepperton's recording studios and it hadn't been updated since before the war.
 The hilarious thing is actually having these hooligan musicians all trying to do strange things, scratch inside pianos and turn sounds inside out, but the recording engineer still had a suit and tie on.
 It was so anachronistic."

-Two of Cameron's pieces from the score—"Witch Hunt (Title Theme from the Film Psychomania)" and "Living Dead (Theme from the Film Psychomania)"— were released in 1973 as a 7" single on the Jam label, using the artist name "Frog".
+Two of Cameron's score pieces — "Witch Hunt (Title Theme from the Film Psychomania)" and "Living Dead (Theme from the Film Psychomania)" — were released in 1973 as a 7" single on the Jam label, using the artist name "Frog".
 This Frog record was reissued in 2011 by Spoke Records as a limited edition vinyl 7".

 Reception

-The initial reception was mixed (one reviewer for the London Times even wrote that the film was only fit to be shown at an "SS reunion party"), but over time, the film has come to be more highly regarded.
+The initial reception was mixed (one reviewer for The Times even wrote that the film was only fit to be shown at an "SS reunion party"), but over time, the film has come to be more highly regarded.
 It holds a rating of 86% at Rotten Tomatoes based on 7 reviews.

-Henson said "At that time, I thought if you do dodgy films, nobody pays to see dodgy films.
-Of course, you're not realizing that years later they come out on DVD and become 'cults'."
-However, film historian/director Bruce G. Hallenback stated that the film has a cult following in a book published before it was released on DVD.